Java Web Development Program

 Application fee: $40.00 (non-refundable)

 Full payment of tuition must be received by the Institute for Professional Development office before the start of the program.
 The university's refund policy allows a return of 100% of tuition (minus a separate $25 registration fee) if the student drops the Java Web Development Program by October 14, 2014.

 Textbooks are a separate purchase to be made by students.Payment Options:

 Fees are payable by check made out to DePaul University, or by credit card.
 For credit card payment, print out and complete the Payment by Credit Card Form

-(DePaul University's Extension Plan for Employer Reimbursement) must return the DePEPER Plan Application to the Institute for Professional Development Office.
+Applicants who are eligible for a tuition reimbursement program offered by their employer and are interested in deferring their tuition payment using the university's Employer Tuition Deferral Plan, formerly known as the DePEPER Plan, must return the Employer Tuition Deferral Plan application to the Institute for Professional Development Office.
 Submitting this application to any other DePaul office may delay the student's registration process.
 Information about this plan, along with an application form, is found here

 Applicants who wish to use the university's In-Term Payment Plan or a third-party billing arrangement should contact the Institute for Professional Development office at (312) 362-6282 for details.Application & Registration Procedure: